mdarm/forex-forecasting/README.md

 ¦   # (used as a benchmark)
 ¦
 +-- es-rnn
-¦   # Forecasting using Exponential Smoothing and Recurrent Neural Networks ¦
+¦   # Forecasting using Holt-Winters and Recurrent Neural Networks ¦
 +-- presentation
 ¦   # Presentation sumarising implementations, results, and conclusions